AndreaBrand/Annif_BIM2022/02_load_vocabulary.md

 #) don't forget to put options --langage in the string otherwise you will get error message

-#) if you run into error "getötet" or "killed" depending on OS language settings, data directory and take a closer look into date /vocab directory and inspec subject.csv and subject.ttl file
+#) if you run into error "getötet" or "killed" check data folder.
+The folder "date / vocabs" gets automatically populated with two files; first subjects.csv.
+This takes only a couple of seconds. subjects.ttl takes longer an might be des origin of process aportion.
+In this case check if files contain same data.

 see: images/load_vocabulary.png

 Depending on TSV file load-vocab should not take to long, only a couple of minutes